 Staying Sober After Rehab

 Returning home after rehab is the time to use all the tools you gained while in treatment.
 Many people find that a strict daily routine helps manage triggers by providing predictability.
+Staying sober is a habit.
 Waking at the same time each day, attending a meeting, therapy or support group, meeting with sober friends and including a physical activity like a walk, run or yoga class each day can help you stay on track.

 Avoiding Relapse After Rehab